JazzAKD/PicoYPlaca/README.md

 - Clone this project into a folder.
 - Open Visual Studio.
 - Clic on File/Open/Project or Solution.
-- Go to unzip folder and select PicoYPlaca.sln.
+- Go to the cloned folder and select PicoYPlaca.sln.
 - Build the solution( Build Tab/Build Solution).
 - Debug the solution (Debug Tab/Start Debugging).
 - Follow the instructions displayed in the console.